 Croatia has an interesting coastline.
 I had planned a late evening flight from Dubrovnik to Split but landed at Brač International Airport, because the trip just took too long.

 The Wikipedia page about the Barringer Crater is more interesting than the hole in the ground itself.
-If you feel an urgent need to check this, take off at KINS Winslow-Lindberg and fly east for about ten minutes.
-Instead of landing on the LeChee airstrip, why not put down your plane in the meteor crater itself?
+If you feel an urgent need to check this, take off at KINS Winslow-Lindberg and fly west for about ten minutes.
+Instead of landing on the nearby LeChee airstrip, why not put down your plane in the meteor crater itself?

 The Nazca Lines in Peru are hardly visible and simply not that impressive.

 The Lake District in the UK is a hiker’s favorite but it did not stand out to me.
 Navigation from one lake to the other is fun though, as was ending the flight on the Isle of Man.

 Stonehenge, the prehistoric monument in Wiltshire, England, got upgraded with the UK update early 2021.
 It looks nice now and is interesting, but not exactly amazing when looked upon from above.